Skip to content

 If you live in the South, you likely know of Jeff Foxworthy and his “You might be a redneck” comedy routine.
 That was the inspiration for the jokes below that my wife and I enjoyed making up on a walk last week.
 You see, we’re “friends” of the Foxworthys.

-Listen to the 11-minute podcast version Watch a 1-minute introductory video Preventing addiction is one of the most important and promising life improvement initiatives in the world today, enough so I felt compelled to start STEPS Ministries to help champion the cause.
-Based on the tragic impact addiction continues to
+Listen to the 11-minute podcast version Watch a 1-minute introductory video Preventing addiction and related issues by helping people improve their lives is such an important initiative that I felt compelled to leave the business world after 38 years to found STEPS Ministries to help champion the cause.
+Based on

 In 8 weeks, I will come to the end of something I have been doing for 38 years.
 I will leave the company I have worked at for nearly two-thirds of my life and start a nonprofit that builds off the current STEPS ministry, which includes this blog article you